pablocasares/enricher/docs/configuration/metrics.md

 toc: true
 ---

-The Enricher service uses the [Wizzie Metrics Library](https://github.com/wizzie-io/metrics-library) to build his metrics, by default it sends JVM metrics but you can register new metrics that will be exported too.
+The Enricher service uses the [Wizzie Metrics Library](https://github.com/wizzie-io/metrics-library) to build its metrics.
+By default it sends JVM metrics but you can register new metrics which will be exported too.

 ## Properties